 Ancient Culture.
 You can gain one of the below abilities.

-Berserker Warrior.
-You can rage as if you had the berserker rage talent as a 1st level warrior.
-If you gain the talent, you increase the total times you can rage by 1.
-Your rage also increases the damage of ranged thrown attacks as if they were melee weapon attacks (so long as they use Strength).

 Blessed by Loa.
 You know the vicious mockery cantrip.
 If you have the ability to cast spells, this consumes mana as normal.
 Otherwise, it has no cost to use.

 Naturally-Attuned.
 You gain a favored terrain, as a 1st level hunter.
 If you ever become a hunter or gain a favored terrain, you may choose another while retaining this bonus.